maps of the Continental Divide Trail. Updated annually.

 based on numerous (sometimes conflicting) inputs, so it’s just too much

-a set of maps from 1 year previous, you’ll probably be OK to use those.
+a set of maps from 1 year prior, you’ll probably be OK.

 Even a couple years back, and you’ll probably be OK, but you might